1. Home

 The specifics depend on your particular unit.
 But most should be able to show you your daily, weekly or monthly energy usage.
 Some show you the cost of this too.

-That depends on the type of smart meter you have.
-There are 2 kinds of smart meter around at the moment - SMETS1 and SMETS2.
-SMETS means 'Smart Metering Equipment Technical Specifications'.
+There are 2 kinds of smart meter at the moment - SMETS1 and SMETS2.
+SMETS stands for 'Smart Metering Equipment Technical Specifications'.

 SMETS1